lafisad/.private/obsidian/2025/September/Concepts/ZEROS/0krnl/0boot.md

 receives secScore from [[0init]] and only proceeds if secScore $\ge$ 85% loads all modules - [[0schd]], [[0memr]], [[0io]], [[0fsys]], [[0drv]], [[0dev]], [[0ipc]], [[0netw]]
-executes bidirectional verification between modules
+executes bidirectional verification between modules. checks that each module is loaded and validated. if any module fails, stops the boot. passes control to [[0krnl]] for runtime. logs boot events for audit.